Tuscan Style Tuna Bean Salad

 Place the tins of tuna in a large bowl and break up with a fork.
 Layer the ingredients in the order listed (beginning with the tomatoes, and ending with the parsley to garnish) on a large serving platter.
 Mix the vinegar and oil together and drizzle over.
 Season generously with sea salt and black pepper.
 Allow to stand for at least 30 minutes before serving.
 Toss through, serve and enjoy! 🙂

-*Whilst I normally advocate tuna in water/ brine for those looking to lose weigh on The Food Effect, that’s factoring in the addition of some mayonnaise (I won’t let my clients or The Food Effect followers be eating dry tuna!) – this recipe doesn’t include any mayonnaise and using tuna in oil is essential for this recipe!
-Additionally, the sunflower oil in tinned tuna is heart healthy and full of the super omega-3’s and doesn’t add any unhealthy calories… so DON’T try substitute this one for dry tuna!
+*Whilst I normally advocate tuna in water/ brine for those looking to lose weight on The Food Effect, that’s factoring in the addition of some mayonnaise (I won’t have my clients (or anyone!) eating dry tuna!) – this recipe doesn’t include any mayonnaise and using tuna in oil is essential for this recipe!
+Additionally, the sunflower or olive oil in tinned tuna is heart healthy and full of the super omega-3’s and doesn’t add any unhealthy calories… so DON’T try substitute this one for dry tuna!